 This error originates from the taskbar icon of volume control.
 Usually, we can find an X or disabled symbol on the speaker icon and when we drag the cursor on it, it reads “Audio Service is Not Running” error.
-In this error, we cannot control the audio services and changed it.
+In this error, we cannot control the audio services and changed them.
 This issue takes place when something went wrong while booting up your windows.
-However, there are a few possibilities that could trigger this warning and in order to fix it, we need to try more than one method.
+However, there are a few possibilities that could trigger this warning, and to fix it, we need to try more than one method.

 Note: Before you start with any of the methods given below, try to turn up or down the volume from the taskbar icon.
 Then restart your PC, mostly when we reboot our system, this issue gets resolved.
 But even after the initial solution, the error remains, try all of the methods we have provided in this article.

 How to Fix Audio Service Is Not Running Error in Windows?

 Windows troubleshoot provides a valuable tool for occasions like this when we face any error.
 Troubleshoot will detect the issue and fix it too or provide a possible solution for it.
 If your audio service is not running or responding, then try to troubleshoot it.
 Here is how,

 - Open windows setting by pressing windows+I